 FOUR DAYS A SUMMER.…IMPACT FOR LIFE!

-Korean Heritage Camp is the flagship heritage camp, and we again had an amazing time last year!
+Korean Heritage Camp is the flagship heritage camp, and we again had an amazing camp last year!

-We have again added an extra day to camp!
-There are fun family activities available to share together on Thursday afternoon, followed by a family BBQ, and then Opening Ceremony that evening.
-This additional day of activities will give families who choose to come early on Thursday even more time to spend together.
+Again we have fun family activities available to share together on Thursday afternoon, followed by a family BBQ, and an always amazing Opening Ceremony.
 Friday morning we then hit the ground running with workshops and activities.